unixboy/ubuntu-raid/raid.mdo.rst

 The first variant is striping, also known as level 0 RAID.
 Continuous storage space is split up into small chunks (the stripes), and subsequent stripes are placed on different devices.
 This has the benefit of effectively increasing the throughput of the resulting device.
 A downside of striping is, that adding devices to the array (growing) may take a pretty long time, depending on the size of the volumes.
 This is based on the moving and redistributing of existing stripes to the new array member.

-The second variant of creating a James Dean style disk mashup, is just appending devices to each other in a linear fashion, which does not provide the speed benefits of striping but can be grown nearly instantaneous.
+The second variant is just appending devices to each other in a linear fashion, which does not provide the speed benefits of striping but can be grown nearly instantaneous.
 With all the talk about enlarging the disks, it should be stated that removing devices once grown is not possible.
 A complete data wipe and recreation of the array with fewer devices is the only way to take disks away.
 While striping is level 0, linear is considered to be a non-RAID configuration at all.

 To create an array, issue the following command substituting 'stripe' for 'linear' if you wish: